biocommons/biocommons.github.io/docs/community.md

 ## Groups

-!!! note "Groups aren't just for email anymore!"
 Google groups are used to grant access to files, invite people to meetings, and, of course, for email distribution.
-If you can't access files or aren't getting calendar invitations, you may need to check your group membership.

-    Announcement lists: Announcements only; no posting.
-    Discussion lists: Anyone may join.
-First posts are moderated.
+### Announcement lists

+Announcement lists are for announcements only; anyone may join, but posting is limited.

 * [biocommons-announce](https://groups.google.com/g/biocommons-announce)
   Announcement list.
 Low-volume, read-only list primarily for announcements of new releases, meetings, and similar information.

+### Discussion lists

+Discussion lists are for community discussion; anyone may join and post, but first posts are moderated to cut down spam.

 * [biocommons-devs](https://groups.google.com/g/biocommons-devs)
   Discussion list for developers of biocommons tools.